Adarnof/adarnauth/README.md

 Seeing as every service but TS3 (really people, why are you still using that crap?) supports LDAP authentication, I can enable every service out there which can use LDAP in one go.
 SMF?
 Yes.
 Mediawiki?
 Yes.
 IPBoard?
 You got it.
 The list goes on.

-I know nothing of LDAP.
-So I'm pushing beta release back to March.
-Sorry.
-But it's worth it.

 # Always looking for suggestions.
 Contact Adarnof in-game.